 The good news is that fertilizer burn can be prevented.
 Here are some tips on preventing fertilizer burn on plants:

 - Fertilize each plant according to its needs.
 You won’t get better results when you use more fertilizer, and you run the risk of damaging or killing your plants.

 - Slow-release fertilizer reduces the chances of fertilizer burn of plants by releasing the salts into the soil gradually rather than all at once.

 - Fertilizing your plants with compost eliminates the risk of fertilizer burn.
-Most plants thrive when fed with a 1- to 2-inch layer of compost once or twice a year.
+Most plants thrive when fed with a 1 to 2 inch (2.5 to 5 cm.) layer of compost once or twice a year.

 - Plants are more susceptible to fertilizer burn during a drought because the fertilizer will become more concentrated in the soil.
 Wait until moisture conditions improve.

 - Never fertilize wet lawns or allow fertilizer to come in contact with wet leaves.

 - Water deeply and thoroughly after applying granular fertilizer to rinse the fertilizer off the plants and allow the salts to distribute themselves evenly in the soil.